 Register and log in, then select ‘Create a design’ followed by ‘Social graphic 800 x 800px’.
 Strangely, not all the layouts that appear on the left-hand menu will actually be this size, but many will.
 You can use any design marked ‘Free’ to create your Instagram image (the others are only available to premium account holders).

 Click ‘Uploads’ to add your own photos, then drag them onto the template.
 Replacing an image is easy; just drag your new photo over it until it’s highlighted and let go.
 All text and images are fully editable, and you can easily add unique filters and other effects.

 Once you’ve finished, you can download the resulting image to your desktop, ready to share on Instagram.

 Slot your photos into smart templates with support for image layers

 Fotor is a fantastic free online photo editor packed with tools that’ll help prepare your snaps for Instagram with templates, text and its own set of filters.

-To get started with Fotor, register for a free account or sign in with Facebook, then click ‘Design’ and scroll down to ‘Social media post’ and choose ‘Instagram post’ to start creating an 800x800 image for your feed.
+To get started with Fotor, use the button at the top right to register for a free account or connect with Facebook.
+Click ‘Create a design’, scroll down to ‘Social media post’ and choose ‘Instagram post’ to start creating an 800x800 image for your feed.

 There’s a great selection of templates on the left.
-Those marked with a diamond icon are only available to premium subscribers, but there’s a great selection for free users.
+Those marked with a diamond icon are only available to premium subscribers, but there’s a great selection for free users and more are added all the time, including special seasonal designs.
 Scroll through until you see one you like, or use the search tool for find something specific.
 Don’t worry what the example text says; it’s editable.